gongahkia/personal-wiki/PHP.md

         // constant attribute defined within a class that does not change during runtime, per class
         // self => class constant referenced from within the class by self::constantName
         // :: => class constant referenced from outside the class by className::constantName
+    // {}
+        // can be used to embed more complex statements (an object or class calling its method or attribute) within a string through string interpolation

 class CaiFanShop {